 The explosive growth of WMA in our industry is noteworthy, however.
 According to NAPA, the 1,141 U.S asphalt plants surveyed produced 86.7 million tons of WMA during the 2012 construction season.
 That’s a 416% increase in the use of warm mix since the survey was first conducted in 2009.

-Asphalt pavements also continue to use increasing amounts of reclaimed asphalt pavement (RAP) and recycled asphalt shingle (RAS) materials.
+Asphalt pavements also continue to use increasing amounts of reclaimed asphalt pavement (RAP) and recycled asphalt shingles (RAS) materials.
 According to the survey:

 The benefits of using warm mix are numerous: it uses less energy when produced, reduces emissions, improves worker safety, and offers construction benefits.
 U.S. Secretary of Transportation Anthony Foxx said in January during the 2014 Transportation Research Board Annual Meeting that the use of WMA is expected to save $3.6 billion in energy costs alone by 2020.